Evaluation and Improvement of Fault Detection for Large Language Models: Introduction

-The basic way to test LLMs is to prepare as much as possible test data to assess the performance of LLMs accordingly.
+The basic way to evaluate LLMs and reveal their weakness is to prepare test data as diverse as possible to assess the performance of LLMs accordingly.
 However, preparing such test data is heavy work due to the complicated process of data collection, data cleaning, and data labeling.
 Especially, data labeling requires human effort with domain knowledge which is the most challenging part.
-Moreover, some LLMs are closed-source which requires funding expenses, e.g., it tasks \$0.03/1K tokens of inputs for GPT4 using OpenAI API.
-Therefore, it is almost impossible to test LLMs for people who have limited budgets.
-How to efficiently test the performance of LLMs with less effort becomes an urgent problem.
+Moreover, some LLMs are closed-source which requires funding expenses, e.g., it tasks 0.03\$ per 1,000 tokens of inputs for GPT4 using OpenAI API.
+Therefore, it is almost impossible to thoroughly evaluate LLMs on the target downstream task for people who have limited budgets.
+As a result, how to efficiently test LLMs and filter the mispredicted data~(unreliable outputs) of LLMs with less effort becomes an urgent problem.

-To tackle the data labeling issue, in the field of deep learning testing, multiple fault detection methods that quickly identify fault data~(data the model has incorrect prediction) in the test set without using the labeling information~\cite{10.1145/3643678} have been proposed.
+To tackle the data labeling issue mentioned above, in the field of deep learning testing, multiple fault detection methods that quickly identify fault data~(data the model has incorrect prediction) in the test set without using the labeling information~\cite{10.1145/3643678} have been proposed.
 Based on the information required, existing methods can be divided into learning-based methods and output-based methods.
 Those methods have been widely studied in the classical deep learning models and have proven to be effective in saving the labeling budget during testing.
-However, there are no works that explore the usefulness of fault detection methods for LLMs.
-It is unclear whether we can directly employ such methods to test LLMs and save our effort or not.
+However, such studied classical deep learning models are constructively different from LLMs, e.g., LLMs are pre-trained using a large amount of pre-training data with diverse tasks which makes their prediction confidence~(most fault detection methods rely on) unclear given a specific downstream task.
+Therefore, as no studies have explored the effectiveness of fault detection methods for LLMs, it is unknown whether we can directly employ existing methods to evaluate LLMs and save our effort or not.